• Home

-Last winter we had a bad ice storm that knocked out power for two days and left us completely snowed in.
-I felt pretty good about myself — I’m a homemaker, I know things — right up until I opened the cabinet and found three cans of cream of mushroom soup, a box of stale crackers, and a jar of peanut butter that expired in 2022.
-My emergency food pantry was, to put it kindly, a disaster.
+During the last winter, a huge ice storm came through and caused our power to be out for 23 hours and completely snowed us in.
+I felt pretty great about myself — I'm a homemaker, I know things — until I opened the cabinet and found three cans of cream of mushroom soup, a box of crackers that were stale, and an expired jar of peanut butter from 2022.
+It wasn’t pretty, but I was right, my emergency food pantry was not in a good state and I needed to get this fixed, especially wiht the unpredictable Iowa winters, and spring seasons we have.

-I built this list the way I do everything — practically, a little frugally, and with the very real knowledge that my family actually has to eat this food.
+I created this list the same way I do everything — practically, a little bit frugal, and with the very real understanding that my family actually has to eat this food.
 No freeze-dried military rations.
 No 50-gallon buckets of wheat berries.
-Just real grocery store items, organized into a shelf stable foods list that will carry your family through whatever comes your way.
+Just real foods from the grocery store, categorized into a shelf-stable foods list that will sustain your family through anything.

 1. White Rice